etyanglinus/etyanglinus/README.md

 ## About Me

 - 💻 I specialize in **Python**, **PHP**, **Flutter**, **MySQL**, and **Next.js**.
-- 🔄 I'm always improving my skills and staying up-to-date with the latest technologies.
+- 🔄 I'm always improving my skills and staying up-to-datgithubusercontente with the latest technologies.
 - 🚀 I love building both front-end and back-end solutions, making sure everything works seamlessly.
 - 📚 Self-taught with lots of projects under my belt.
 - 🌍 Currently working on various personal and freelance projects.